A message from the Chair of Bratton School Governors

 How do we manage all these areas of responsibility?

 - By being available to work with staff

 - By monitoring the progress of the school towards its targets

 - By meeting with the school’s staff on an annual basis to set school priorities and to create a new School Development and Improvement plan

 - By meeting with parents and pupils to discuss their school

 - By engaging with the local Authority to be trained in new developments and initiatives.

 Our School Governors

-Martin Mangan – Co-opted Governor – Current Chair of Governors
+Marion Grout – Co-opted Governor – Current Chair of Governors

 I am a relative newcomer to the village, having moved to Bratton in December 2014, relocating here from Hertfordshire following retirement.
-I have considerable experience of primary school education, having worked in schools for many years in various roles including teacher, Headteacher, Governor, National Leader of Education, National Academy Adviser, School Improvement Advisor and as an Ofsted Inspector.
+I have considerable experience of primary school education, having worked in schools for many years in various roles including teacher, Headteacher, Governor, National Leader of Education, National Academy Adviser, School Improvement Adviser and as an Ofsted Inspector.